This post may contain affiliate links. Please read our disclosure policy.

 Unlike most stir-fries, this wholly savory steak stir-fry with green beans has no sweet and sour or sweet and spicy component.
 It is simply savory and delicious without any added sugars.

 My husband Sean really loves this easy dinner.
-The rest of us enjoy the steak stir fry as well, but this is one of his personal favorites.
+The rest of us enjoy the stir fry as well, but this is one of his personal favorites.
 It will keep well in the refrigerator for a few days, so he often takes the leftovers to work for his lunches.

 What is Fish Sauce?